All judges listed in alphabetical order by first name

-Ben Capell is the founder and managing director of BeCap Management Consultancy and a senior consultant in organizational development.
+Ben Capell is the founder and managing director of BECAP Management Consultancy and a senior consultant in organizational development.
 He partners closely with business and HR executives to help them improve their business results through the development and implementation of outstanding people management strategies and practices.
-Ben's main areas of expertise include post merger integration, international collaboration, leadership development and diversity & inclusion (D&I).
+Ben's main areas of expertise include cross-cultural collaboration, post merger integration, leadership development and diversity & inclusion (D&I).

-Ben brings close to 20 years of consultancy experience.
+Ben brings close to 20 ears of consultancy experience.
 Over the years, Ben has designed and implemented large-scale people management initiatives in a variety of global organizations.
 He brings unique in-house expertise from his experience at Hewlett-Packard, where he headed regional and global roles in the areas of global leadership, D&I, talent management, and employee engagement.
-His consultancy track record comprises a wide portfolio of successful projects with a diverse range of organizations, such as Marriott, Danone, Shangri-La, Air Products, Nike, Danfoss, Bank of America Merrill Lynch, Cathay Pacific, Merck, ExxonMobil, Gensler, AIG, Roche, Electrolux, Hollister, Emerson, Tesco, Wells Fargo, UBS, W. L. Gore, and Unilever.
+His consultancy track record comprises a wide portfolio of successful projects with a diverse range of organizations, such as Marriott, Danone , Nike, Danfoss, Bank of America Merrill Lynch, Cathay Pacific, Shangri-La, Merck, ExxonMobil, Gensler, AIG, Roche, Electrolux, Hollister, Emerson, Tesco, Wells Fargo, UBS, W. L. Gore, and Unilever.

 Ben’s has lived in Hong Kong, the U.S., Japan, Israel, Spain, and Turkey, and he’s managed multinational teams in a wide range of locations.
 He speaks various languages, including English, Hebrew, Spanish, Catalan, and Japanese.

 Ben is licensed psychologist and has a Ph.D. in management sciences from ESADE Business School in Barcelona (Spain).
-He also holds a master's degree in management sciences from ESADE, a master's degree in clinical psychology from the University of Hartford (U.S.A), and an honor B.A. in human resources management from Tel Aviv College of Management (Israel).
-In addition, Ben collaborates with various academic institutions, including the Chinese University of Hong Kong, Grenoble School of Management, and the Open University of Hong Kong.
+He also holds a master’s degree in management sciences from ESADE, a master’s degree in clinical psychology from the University of Hartford (U.S.A), and an honor B.A. in human resources management from Tel Aviv College of Management (Israel).
+In addition, Ben collaborates with various academic institutions, including the Chinese University of Hong Kong, and the University of Hong Kong

 Director of Communications

-He is a Fellow of Civic Exchange and Director of Communications for Pink Alliance.
+He is the Director of Communications for Pink Alliance.

 Equal Opportunities Commission

 Peter has also held a number of other positions recently.
 Since 2009, Peter has been a regular speaker at the European Academy of Law in Germany where he lectures on European Union anti-discrimination and human rights law.
-Since June 2015, Peter has been a Member of the Executive Committee of Amnesty International Hong Kong with responsibility for overseeing the organisation’s human rights work.
 In December 2017 Peter worked for Hagar International in Cambodia, doing policy work to further their assistance to victims of trafficking, sexual and other violence against women and children.